ShiftLeftSecurity/gaum/README.md

 EscapeArgs is in the wrong place in the code, but will do for now.
 This is something to be known before any querying function.
 To avoid the hassle of having to put `$<argnumber>` in each query argument placeholder, the convenience gorm provides was taken and it's possible to use `?` as a placeholder.
 To allow for our lazy side to take over, we need to invoke EscapeArgs on the query and args to both check for number of arg consistency and properly escape the placeholders before calling any of the queries, now for all of these functions, there is also another with the same name provided with an `E` prepend that invokes [EscapeArgs](#escapeargs) for you.

+A more useful and feature complete of [EscapeArgs](#escapeargs) can be found in `chain.MarksToPlaceholders` that will not only convert `?` signs into positional arguments that the db accepts but also unwrap slice arguments where appropriate and returns the expanded list of arguments.

 #### [DB](https://godoc.org/github.com/ShiftLeftSecurity/gaum/db/postgrespq#DB).[EQueryIter](https://godoc.org/github.com/ShiftLeftSecurity/gaum/db/postgrespq#DB.EQueryIter)

 ( See [EscapeArgs](#escapeargs) And [QueryIter](https://godoc.org/github.com/ShiftLeftSecurity/gaum/db/postgrespq#DB.QueryIter) )